b-whitman/Studium-ds/README.md

 -   [User Data from app]

-### 3️⃣ How to connect to the web API
+### How to connect to the web API

-You can connect to the DS web api bu sending a GET or POST requests.
+You can connect to the DS web api by sending a GET or POST requests.
 Go to https://studium-ds.herokuapp.com/docs for full documentation.
 All features of the API can be trialed from the FastAPI docs page.